muhanzhang/SEAL/Python/README.md

 Tested with Python 2.7, Pytorch 4.0.

-All python libraries required by pytorch_DGCNN such as networkx, tqdm, sklearn etc. are required.
+Required python libraries: gensim and scipy; all python libraries required by pytorch_DGCNN such as networkx, tqdm, sklearn etc.

-Python libraries gensim and scipy are required.

-A network embedding software node2vec has been included in "software/".
-If it does not work, you may need to reinstall it from source.
+If you want to enable embeddings for link prediction, please install the network embedding software 'node2vec' in "software/" (if the included one does not work).

 Reference